ajs-voices/clandestine-providence-ascendant-1/manuscript/012-pumpkin-pie.md

 I grinned at him.
 "What's the fun in that?
 This is closer."

-We walked across the street waiting for the crossing single of course, but we still almost got ran over by an errant cabby making an illegal turn.
+We walked across the street waiting for the crossing signal of course, but we still almost got ran over by an errant cabby making an illegal turn.
 His fare must be precious.
 There was a small hole in the wall dinner around the corner from the Apex building.
 Dorian looked at me with concern.
 I smiled.
 "Trust me."

 I opened the door from him and Dorian stepped through with the tinkling bell.
 A hearty welcome was shouted from behind the counter.
 I stepped in behind Dorian and let the door close behind me.
 Dorian took only a few steps inside and I walked into him.
 I enjoyed the feel of the length of him against my chest and thighs.
 "It's okay, they don't bite."
 I whispered, "Not unless you want them to."